NLnetLabs/unbound/doc/unbound.conf.rst

 ^^^^^^^^^^^^^^^^^

 There may be multiple **stub-zone:** clauses.
-Each with a :ref:`name:<unbound.conf.stub.name>` and zero or more hostnames or IP addresses.
+Each with a :ref:`name<unbound.conf.stub.name>` and zero or more hostnames or IP addresses.
 For the stub zone this list of nameservers is used.
 Class IN is assumed.